Node.js Modules & Packages: The Suspenseful Coding Dialogue Ep: 2

 Inside the Waterpark, there’s a secret cave where Node.js and his coding friends hang out.
 Today, there's a tense meeting as Node.js is about to explain the mysteries of Modules and Packages to a curious newcomer, Codey, who’s eager to learn.

-Codey (excited): "Node.js!
+Codey guy (excited): "Node.js!
 Sab log tumhare baare mein baat kar rahe hain!
 Main bhi tumhari coding magic seekhna chahta hoon.
 Yeh ‘modules’ kya cheez hai?"

 Node.js (smiling): "Modules, Codey, are like small blocks of code jo tumhare bade bade applications ka part bante hain.
 Tum apne code ko multiple modules mein tod sakte ho taaki manage karna easy ho.
 Soch lo, modules waise hi hain jaise waterpark mein alag alag rides—har ek apna purpose serve karta hai."